What are mutual funds?

 ---|---|

-Low fees: Managerial oversight is much less expensive since managers aren’t choosing securities, but, in most cases, mimicking what’s already in the index. | Lack of flexibility: Managers are usually restricted to a specific index or predetermined set of investments, no matter what happens in the market. |
+Low fees — Managerial oversight is much less expensive since managers aren’t choosing securities but rather, in most cases, mimicking what’s already in the index. | Lack of flexibility — Managers are usually restricted to a specific index or predetermined set of investments, no matter what happens in the market. |

-Transparency: Index funds are required to publish their holdings quarterly (and some do it more often). | Performance constraints: By definition, passive funds will rarely, if ever, beat the market. |
+Transparency — Index funds are required to publish their holdings quarterly (and some publish more often). | Performance constraints — By definition, passive funds will rarely if ever beat the market. |

-Tax efficiency: An index fund’s typical "buy and hold” strategy doesn't usually generate large capital gains taxes. | No downside protection: In a down market, the fund’s return will be as bad as the index it tracks, or potentially worse. |
+Tax efficiency — An index fund’s typical “buy and hold” strategy doesn't usually generate large capital gains taxes. | No downside protection — In a down market, the fund’s return will be as bad as the index it tracks, or potentially worse. |

 No matter how the mutual fund is managed, you typically earn money three ways:

-- Dividends and interests: A fund may earn income from dividends on the stock or interest on the bonds it holds, which it then passes along to its shareholders, minus any expenses.
+- Dividends and interests — A fund may earn income from dividends on the stock or interest on the bonds it holds, which it then passes along to its shareholders, minus any expenses.

-- Capital gains: If the fund sells securities that have increased in price, the fund has a capital gain.
+- Capital gains — If the fund sells securities that have increased in price, the fund has a capital gain.
 Most funds pass along these gains to investors at the end of the year, minus any capital losses.

-- Fund share price increase: If the fund’s holdings increase in price but aren’t sold by the fund manager, you can sell your shares for a profit.
+- Fund share price increase — If the fund’s holdings increase in price but aren’t sold by the fund manager, you can sell your shares for a profit.

 What fees and costs are associated with mutual funds?